 The financial statements are prepared on a going concern basis and are presented in sterling, which is the functional currency of the charity.
+The financial statements are rounded to the nearest pound.

 The charity meets the definition of a public benefit entity under FRS 102.
 Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy notes.